The Bottom Line

 I also love that the Link panniers are slightly smaller than traditional panniers.
 Panniers in general aren’t great for hike-a-bike, and every inch counts when your calf keeps brushing your bag on an endless climb.
-The Link feels noticeably more compact than my Ortlieb, especially with the compression straps cinched down a bit.
+The Link feels noticeably more compact than my Ortlieb Back-Rollers, especially with the compression straps cinched down a bit.

 The bags hold their shape well even when partly empty, thanks to a plastic back panel and ballistic nylon bottom and the aforementioned compression straps.